AstraZeneca/runnable/docs/getting_started/why-magnus.md

 # Why Magnus

-Magnus is never set out to replace  production grade orchestrators like AWS Step functions or argo or kubeflow.
+Magnus is never set out to replace  production grade orchestrators like AWS Step functions or argo.
 These orchestrators are proven to be robust and are constantly improved to align to best practices.
 We agree that, we should always use these tools for production grade deployments.